Frameworks with coordinated edge motions: Rigidity background

-Frameworks $(G,p)$ and $(G,q)$ are \defn{congruent} if $p$ and $q$ are congruent.
-A framework $(G,p)$ is (locally) \defn{rigid} if there is a neighborhood $U \subset \RR^{nd}$ of $p$ with the property that if $q\in U$ and $(G,p)$ and $(G,q)$ are equivalent, then they are congruent.
-A framework $(G,p)$ is \defn{generic} if $p$ is generic.
+Frameworks $(G,p)$ and $(G,q)$ are \defn{congruent} if $p$ and $q$ are congruent. \end{definition} Now we can define rigidity and flexibility. \begin{definition} A framework $(G,p)$ is (locally) \defn{rigid} if there is a neighborhood $U \subset \RR^{dn}$ of $p$ with the property that if $q\in U$ and $(G,p)$ and $(G,q)$ are equivalent, then they are congruent.

-\paragraph{Kinematics} A \defn{finite motion} of a framework, $(G,p)$ is a one-parameter family of frameworks $(G,p_t)$ with $p_0 = p$ and $(G,p_t)$ equivalent to $(G,p)$ for all $t\in [0,1)$.
-A finite motion is \defn{non-trivial} if not all $(G,p_t)$ are congruent to $(G,p)$.
-A framework is \defn{flexible} if it has a non-trivial finite motion.
-If $(G,p)$ is not rigid, then it is flexible \cite{AR78}.
+A \defn{finite motion} of a framework $(G,p)$ is a one-parameter family of frameworks $(G,p_t)$ with $p_0 = p$ and $(G,p_t)$ equivalent to $(G,p)$ for all $t\in [0,1)$.
+A finite motion is \defn{non-trivial} if not all the $(G,p_t)$ are congruent to $(G,p)$.
+A framework is \defn{flexible} if it has a non-trivial finite motion. \end{definition} The definitions of rigid and flexible are, a priori, not directly related.
+It is straightforward that a rigid framework is not flexible.
+Asimow and Roth \cite{AR78} proved the strong converse. \begin{theorem} Let $(G,p)$ be a $d$-dimensional framework.
+Then if $(G,p)$ is not rigid, it is flexible.
+Hence, for any $d$ and $G$, every $d$-dimensional framework $(G,p)$ is either rigid or flexible. \end{theorem}

+\paragraph{Infinitesimal rigidity} Theorem \ref{thm: not-rigid-flex} holds unconditionally, and its proof relies on a difficult algebraic-geometric result (Milnor's curve selection lemma \cite{milnor}).
+In the generic case, it suffices to study the linearization of rigidity.